etiennedevaux/planner/README.md

 When opening on a desktop device the map opens in a separate window, of a predetermined size that will adjust to match the size of the embedded maps.

-When opening on a tablet or mobile phone it will open in a new tab, taking up the full screen space available.
+When opening on a tablet or mobile phone it will open in a new tab, taking up the full screen space available within that tab.

 The site itself, prodived by Altitude Angel, is responsive and therefore does not require any additional refactoring for different devices.